yatiris/yatiris.github.io/_people/hernan_kulsgaard.md

 ### Bio

 Hernán Kulsgaard (Hernan) is a PhD student in Computational and Industrial Mathematics at UNICEN.

+### Relevant publications

+_A study of single subject VBM and DARTEL on healthy subjects_<br>
+Hernán Kulsgaard, Delfina Braggio, M. Bendersky, L. A. Ferrara, Ignacio Larrabide<br>
+14th International Symposium on Medical Information Processing and Analysis, 2018

 <hr>